travis-ci/terraform-config/README.md

 ## Troubleshooting tips

+* Running `make check` will verify a few common setup requirements.
-* Verify you have been added to both com and pro Heroku organizations
+* Verify you have been added to both com and pro Heroku organizations.
-* Try passing the `-d` flag to `make` to see which commands are being run
+* Try passing the `-d` flag to `make` to see which commands are being run.
 	* this will show various curl commands (e.g. heroku) which may be silenced (`-fs`); try running these directly without the `-fs` flags to make sure they succeed
-* `terraform console` will allow you to use an interactive console for testing interpolations and looking into the existing state
+* `terraform console` will allow you to use an interactive console for testing interpolations and looking into the existing state.